 I had the opportunity to talk with Case, who reflected on her company’s wild ride from truck phenomenon to worldwide sensation and the key lessons she’s learned at each stop.

 Find the Ying to Your Yang

 Cookies and ice cream isn’t the only combo that helped put Coolhaus on the map.
 In fact, the most significant pairing in the company’s history is without a doubt the partnership between Case and Estreller.

 The two were set up by a mutual friend on a date, sparks flew, and the rest is history.
-Not only did Estreller hit it off romantically with Case (they would marry four years later and are now the proud parents of a two-year-old son), she would also take an interest in her fledgling ice cream sandwich project.
+Not only did Estreller hit it off romantically with Case (they would marry four years later and are now the proud parents of a three-year-old son), she would also take an interest in her fledgling ice cream sandwich project.

 “She really saw the business potential in it,” says Case.
 “That definitely was a gamechanger.”

 Case, a recent architecture major at Berkley who at the time had a career as a Disney Imagineer, was convinced.
 But in order to move forward, she insisted on joining forces with Estreller, a real estate investment executive.
 “We needed each other,” says Case.
 “I could do the brand and the marketing, the design, the P.R., and she would bring the finance and operations.
 You really couldn’t have one without the other.”

 Though not yet prepared to give up their day jobs, Case and Estreller knew they were onto something big.
 Back in late 2008, when the young entrepreneurs officially filed the LLC for Coolhaus, the craft ice cream movement was barely in its infancy.
 “There was so much white space, and it seemed like someone has to do this and I wanted it to be us,” says Case.